appoptics/terraform-provider-appoptics/README.md

 * You should now be able to write TF code for AppOptics alongside the rest of your infrastructure code

 ### Issues/Bugs
-Please report bugs in the Issues area of this repo.
+Please report bugs and request enhancements in the [Issues area](https://github.com/appoptics/terraform-provider-appoptics/issues) of this repo.